 The 4 parts of this whitepaper is also available as a brochure to share with your colleagues.

 Connected products exist to deliver a service to the end customer.
 So usually it’s not the device that the customer is paying for, it’s the service that the device delivers.
 If the device doesn’t deliver the service, it has no value to the customer, and they’ll stop paying.

 1. Revenue increased by reducing downtime

 “With DevicePilot we’ve driven our service availability up from a poor 75% to an excellent 98%”

 Companies may either charge a monthly fee per device, or a fee proportional to the service that a device delivers, for example "kWh of energy delivered" by a charging station.
 In either case, this revenue only arrives if the device is available and delivering the service.
 If overall device availability across the estate is only 92%, then 8% of potential revenue is lost.
 Granted that 100% is probably unattainable, but in the region of around 98% often is achievable, and so even 6% of potential revenue lost makes a real difference to the bottom-line.

 There are many factors which negatively affect device availability, including a host of technical problems, and business process problems.
-DevicePilot Service Monitoring can identify, quantify and address them all, through a combination of delivering the right information to the right people, live, and by enabling business process automation so that the inevitable problems are spotted and fixed quicker.
+DevicePilot Service Management can identify, quantify and address them all, through a combination of delivering the right information to the right people, live, and by enabling business process automation so that the inevitable problems are spotted and fixed quicker.

 2. Revenue increased by offering a premium-quality service